Skip to main content

 Isolated cleft of the soft and hard palate, viewed from inside the mouth.

-Issues of extra air intake and nasal regurgitation (milk coming from the nose) may also occur.
-With proper teaching, support and patience, most babies with cleft palate go on to do very well with feeding.
+When your baby has a cleft, you may see some milk come out of their nose during or after feeding (this is called nasal regurgitation).
+When mothers receive education and support, most babies with cleft palate go on to do very well with feeding.
 In some cases, extra support from a feeding team may be recommended.
-Children’s Hospital has resources that can help with feeding a baby with a cleft palate.
+Our program has resources that can help with feeding a baby with a cleft palate.

 Ear infections and hearing loss

-Patients with a cleft palate are more susceptible to ear infections.
-The muscles of the palate have an important role in draining fluid from the inner ear.
-When a cleft palate is present this fluid does not drain normally and can become infected.
+Children with clefts are more prone to having fluid in the ear, which can result in an ear infection.
+The muscles of the palate have an important role in helping to drain fluid from the middle ear.
+When a cleft palate is present, this fluid does not drain normally and can lead to more frequent ear infections.

-Recurrent infections can lead to hearing loss, so patients with cleft palate are often seen by an otolaryngologist (ear, nose and throat specialist) who may recommend the surgical placement of ventilating tubes in the eardrum.
+Recurrent ear infections can lead to hearing loss, so children with cleft palate may be referred to our colleagues in Otolaryngology (ear, nose and throat specialists), who may recommend the surgical placement of ventilating tubes in the eardrum.
 Ear tubes can prevent fluid build-up and lessen the occurrence of ear infections and associated hearing loss.
-These tubes are often placed at the time of cleft lip or palate repair and may need to be replaced as necessary to preserve normal hearing.
+Because our surgical teams collaborate to optimize the care of your baby, the ear tubes are often placed at the time the child is undergoing cleft lip or palate surgical repair.
+The tubes may need to be replaced as necessary.

 Upper and lower jaw discrepancy